 A unit of service equals all case management activities provided in one month.
 Case management reimbursement is a flat rate which is billed monthly after the service is provided.
-Case Managers are required to visit the participant on a monthly basis and case management services are centered in the home of the person.
+Case managers are required to visit the person on a monthly basis and case management services are centered in the home of the person.

-The case management team, consisting of the registered nurse (RN) and the licensed social worker (LSW), must conduct a face to face visit together when an initial assessment is performed.
-At a minimum thereafter, the case manager must visit the participant on a quarterly basis.
-The RN must be available at all times for consultation related to a change in status of the person.
-The case manager will be allowed a maximum of one visit per quarter to the participant while the participant is at an Adult Day Care facility.
-This does not count as the quarterly RN visit.
+The case management team, consisting of the registered nurse (RN) and the licensed social worker (LSW), must conduct a face to face visit together when initial and recertification assessments are performed.
+At a minimum thereafter, the joint case management team must visit the person on a quarterly basis.
+The RN must be available at all times for consultation related to a change in the status of the person.
+The CM must conduct monthly visits and is allowed a maximum of one visit per quarter to the person while the person is at an Adult Day Care facility.
+This does not count as the quarterly joint visit which includes both CM team members.